London Borough of Newham: Universities

 Birkbeck Stratford is a collaboration between Birkbeck, University of London and UEL to increase participation in adult learning.
 This is based on the UEL/Birkbeck shared campus, USS (University Square Stratford), in the centre of Stratford.

 The University of East London had formed a partnership with the United States Olympic Committee which resulted in the United States Olympic Team using University of East London campuses as training bases during the London 2012 Olympic and Paralympic Games.

+In September 2021, London College of Fashion had relocated to the Queen Elizabeth Olympic Park at Stratford, London.
+It is a constituent college of the University of the Arts London, a public art university in London, England.

+UCL East is a campus of University College London located at the Queen Elizabeth Olympic Park in Stratford, London.
+Operations at the campus began with the opening of One Pool Street in 2022 and the campus was formally opened with the opening of the Marshgate building in 2023.
+The 2017 masterplan for the campus calls for the construction of another four buildings in the 2030s.

+The Stratford Waterfront now accommodates facilities for Sadler's Wells and the Victoria & Albert Museum, as well as the new UAL campus for the London College of Fashion and a new university campus for University College London.